esnet/pond/src/website/docs/Event.md

 <a name="Event.sum"></a>

 ### Event.sum(events, fieldSpec)
-Sum takes multiple events, groups them by timestamp, and uses combine() to add them together.
-If the events do not have the same timestamp an exception will be thrown.
+Sum takes multiple events and sums them together.
+The result is a single event for each timestamp.
+Events should be homogeneous.

 **Kind**: static method of <code>[Event](#Event)</code>
 **Params**